Classical Literature and Philosophy BA

 Student in library

 Classical Literature gives you the chance to explore some of the most important texts in western literature.
-You’ll combine core and optional modules to appreciate works by writers such as Homer, Virgil, Aeschylus, Apuleius, Aristotle and Ovid, all read in English translation, offering a window into Ancient Greek and Roman culture and history.
-You'll explore poetry, prose, comedy, and tragedy plays in the ancient theatre and discover how later writers from the ancient world to the present day have been inspired by the classics.
+You’ll combine core and optional modules to appreciate works by writers such as Homer, Virgil, Aeschylus, Apuleius, Aristotle and Ovid – all read in English translation – offering a window into ancient Greek and Roman culture and history.
+You'll explore poetry, prose, comedy and tragedy in the ancient theatre and discover how later writers from the ancient world to the present day have been inspired by the classics.

 Explore our libraries

 Leeds has plenty of useful resources for Classical Literature and Philosophy students.
 The world-class Brotherton Library holds a wide variety of manuscript, archive and early printed material in its Special Collections.
+You’ll be able to get hands-on experience of working with ancient manuscripts, coins and other artefacts, including one of the longest surviving inscriptions from Ancient Britain.
 Our other library resources are also excellent, and the University Library offers a full training programme to help you make the most of them.

 Take a look around our libraries: